skippyr/becho/PLANNING.md

 ### Cases

 `becho` can be used to handle the case of your text.
-Different from `tr`, `becho` can handle more types of cases.
-The case of your text can be defined by using the flag `--case`.
+The case of your text can be defined by using the flag `-c` or `--case`.
 It uses `normal` as its default value, but can be changed to:
   + `upper_case`.
   + `lower_case`.
   + `snake_case`.